 Jeffrey Juergens earned his Bachelor’s and Juris Doctor from the University of Florida.
 Jeffrey’s desire to help others led him to focus on economic and social development and policy making.
 After graduation, he decided to pursue his passion of writing and editing.
 Jeffrey’s mission is to educate and inform the public on addiction issues and help those in need of treatment find the best option for them.
 A score between 8 and 18 indicates you are drinking above relatively healthy levels.

 Alcoholics Anonymous or Narcotics Anonymous are good options for individuals in the maintenance stage.
-Recovery addicts must apply the coping strategies they learned in rehab to their everyday life.
+Recovery addicts must apply the coping strategies they learned in rehab or sober house to their everyday life.
 They can establish a daily routine and practice dealing with triggers.
 People who are in the first stage of addiction recovery aren’t yet ready for any addiction treatment program.

 - These may include practices such as literature discussion and study, meditation, and writing.

 - AddictionResource fact-checks all the information before publishing and uses only credible and trusted sources when citing any medical data.

 - In other words, a person can be physically dependent on alcohol or another drug of abuse without being psychologically dependent on it.